Long Live the King, Baby!

 Now I know what you’re thinking and I tell you now to keep it to yourself!
 Elvis Aron Presley did not die in August of 1977!
 He died years later, I hear tell, in a tornado in Oklahoma that destroyed his trailer and took his life in June of two thousand and six at the age of seventy one.
 In a separate tragedy a second tornado came through twenty minutes later and destroyed his bass boat.
 Now around these parts it isn’t smart to question the mortality of the King.
 He drove through here in nineteen and eighty four and slid his car directly up to the Tastee Freeze, flat tire and all, strutted up to the window wearing his vintage Lady Killer sunglasses and ordered a burger, fries and a Pepsi Cola.
 You try to tell anybody any different ‘round these parts and you’ll find yourself in the middle of a scrap!

 I couldn’t believe it when I saw him.
 I knew it was him.
 My daddy said the son of a gun wasn’t dead.
 He told me that the Colonel staged the whole thing because Elvis would be worth more dead than alive.
 Boy was he right!
 Some people thought it was a scheme the Colonel concocted.
-That Elvis recorded a bunch of song before he faked his death so they could say they found the Long Lost Recordings of the King or some such nonsense to a make a zillion dollars.
+That Elvis recorded a bunch of songs before he faked his death so they could say they found the Long Lost Recordings of the King or some such nonsense to a make a zillion dollars.
 As it turns out, coming right from the King himself, he forgot where he stashed the recordings and decided to give up on the entire plan.
 He wanted to tour ‘merica as a regular ol’ feller until he found some place to settle down.

 He leaned against his car sipping his cola with a furious thirst.
 We all stared at him, me being the youngest one in the group.
 I was lucky that day.
 My big sister took me to the Tastee Freeze to hang out with her and her friends, high school girls!
 She was determined to beat the shyness out of me one way or another, and a few girls flirting with me and playing with my curly blonde hair went a long way to getting rid of it and making me a more confident fella in the years to come.